bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ### 3. Use `useFeature(<featureKey>)` to get feature status

-Using the `useFeature` hook from your components lets you toggle features on/off and send track when users actually use your features:
+Using the `useFeature` hook from your components lets you toggle features on/off and track feature usage:

 **Example:**